-We recently initiated a first-in-patient Phase 2a study to evaluate the safety, efficacy, and pharmacokinetics of NYX-783 in patients with PTSD.
-The overarching objective of this study is to inform future studies of NYX-783 on the most appropriate dosing regimen, enrollment criteria, and endpoints to best assess the overall impact of NYX-783 on PTSD symptoms.
-The study is a randomized, double-blind, placebo-controlled study that will enroll approximately 144 patients.
-After confirming eligibility and PTSD diagnosis, patients will be randomly assigned to receive placebo or 50 mg of NYX-783 over the course of the eight-week study.
+We are currently enrolling a Phase 2 exploratory study to evaluate the safety, efficacy, and pharmacokinetics of NYX-783 in patients with PTSD and approximately 80% of the target enrollment has been achieved.
+While the COVID-19 pandemic has resulted in disruptions to the enrollment and conduct of this Phase 2 study, we have implemented appropriate actions aimed at enabling the continuity of care and continued enrollment of new patients in this study.
+Notwithstanding, we are actively and continuously monitoring any further impacts the COVID-19 pandemic may have on this study.
+The study is designed as an initial signal detection study to inform future studies of NYX-783 with regard to the most appropriate dosing regimen, enrollment criteria, and endpoints to best assess the overall effect of NYX-783 on PTSD symptoms.
+The study is a randomized, double-blind, placebo-controlled, sequential parallel comparison design (SPCD) study consisting of two stages, and is expected to enroll approximately 150 adult patients.
+After confirming eligibility and PTSD diagnosis, patients are randomly assigned to receive placebo, 10 mg NYX-783, or 50 mg NYX-783 over the course of the eight-week study.
 The primary efficacy endpoint of the study is the improvement from baseline on the sub scores and total score of the Clinician-Administered PTSD Scale for the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, or the CAPS-5.
+The CAPS-5 measures a total score and individual symptom domain (hyperarousal, avoidance, negative changes in mood or cognition, and intrusive memories) scores, allowing us to evaluate the effects of NYX-783 on the overall symptom improvements as well as the individual domains.

 Alongside the primary endpoint, numerous secondary and exploratory endpoints, exploratory biomarkers, and pharmacodynamic measures are being evaluated in the study.
-The study is being conducted in two stages, each lasting four weeks.
-In the first stage, patients will be randomized to placebo or 50 mg of NYX-783 with an overweighting to placebo.
-At the completion of the first stage, placebo responders and non-responders will be identified in a blinded fashion and each group will then be re-randomized to placebo or 50 mg of NYX-783.
-Patients that received NYX-783 in the first stage will receive placebo in the second stage.
-The primary analysis for efficacy in this study will include the groups on NYX-783 and placebo in the first stage and the placebo non-responder group on both NYX-783 and placebo from the second stage.
+The SPCD study is being conducted in two stages, each four weeks in duration.
+In the first stage, patients are randomized to placebo, 10 mg NYX-783, or 50 mg NYX-783, with an overweighting to placebo.
+At the completion of the first stage, placebo responders and non-responders are identified in a blinded fashion and each group is then re-randomized to placebo, 10 mg NYX-783, or 50 mg NYX-783.
+Patients that receive NYX-783 in the first stage will receive placebo in the second stage.
+The primary analysis for efficacy in this study will include the groups on NYX-783 and placebo from the first stage and the placebo non-responder group from the second stage.
 We will also be able to evaluate the durability of effect of NYX-783 through the patients that receive placebo in the second stage after receiving NYX-783 in the first stage.
+The design of this study is depicted below.

-This study is designed as a proof-of-concept study aimed to characterize the safety and efficacy of NYX-783 and to inform future development for the treatment of PTSD.
-The various elements of its design are expected to provide a comprehensive understanding of the effects of NYX-783 in the treatment of PTSD.
+This study is designed as an initial signal detection study with the aim of characterizing the safety and efficacy of NYX-783 to inform future development for the treatment of PTSD.

-Future development
+Future Development

 We intend to advance NYX-783 towards regulatory approval for the treatment of PTSD.
-In addition, we may pursue other neuropsychiatric indications for NYX-783.
+In addition, we may pursue other neuropsychiatric indications for NYX-783, potentially including substance use disorders in which NYX-783's enhancement of extinction learning processes may offer therapeutic benefits.